-Queries have been received regarding the status of a laneway - Elizabeth Gardens to Ballyeaston Road in Ballyclare.
-Beginning at Elizabeth Gardens, the first half of the laneway has been tarmacked by Northern Ireland Housing Executive (see A-B on enclosed map).
+Queries had been received regarding the status of a laneway - Elizabeth Gardens to Ballyeaston Road in Ballyclare.
+Beginning at Elizabeth Gardens, the first half of the laneway has been tarmacked by Northern Ireland Housing Executive as shown on the map circulated.
 The remainder of the path (B-C) is in well maintained grass, with evidence of high usage.

-However, recent complaints have been received that homeowners of houses either side of the laneway are encroaching onto it with new hedging, and blocking the exit with their vehicles.
-This was confirmed by Officers who carried out a recent site visit.
+However, recent complaints had been received that homeowners of houses either side of the laneway are encroaching onto it with new hedging, and blocking the exit with their vehicles.
+This had been confirmed by Officers who carried out a recent site visit.
 A Land Registry search has revealed that although the first section is owned by Northern Ireland Housing Executive, the remaining section is unregistered.

-The laneway has not been asserted by Council as Public Right of Way, however, it is highly likely that it fits the criteria of a public right of way and merits investigation: i.e. it joins two public spaces and has been used on a regular basis by pedestrians uninterrupted for many years.
+The laneway had not been asserted by Council as Public Right of Way, however, it is highly likely that it fits the criteria of a public right of way and merits investigation: ie it joins two public spaces and has been used on a regular basis by pedestrians uninterrupted for many years.

-RECOMMENDATION: that approval is granted for Officers to initiate an investigation into the status of the laneway between Elizabeth Gardens and Ballyeaston Road, Ballyclare.
+Proposed by Alderman Girvan Seconded by Councillor Archibald and agreed that approval is granted for Officers to initiate an investigation into the status of the laneway between Elizabeth Gardens and Ballyeaston Road, Ballyclare.

-Prepared by: Elaine Upton, Countryside and Physical Activity Development Manager
+ACTION BY: Elaine Upton, Countryside and Physical Activity Development Manager